 This Tuscan Chicken recipe is a basic dump and cook crock pot recipe.
 Just pour the ingredients in, and then turn it to cook.

 Since we are using chicken breast, which is a more lean cut of meat, we want to make sure not to over cook the dish which can make it dry.
+If you are using chicken thighs, you can cook it much longer with good results.

 On a high, Tuscan Chicken should take about 2.5-3 hours, or 3.5-4 hours on low.